 6. Binge watch international movies and TV shows

 Most streaming services, like Netflix, have international movies and TV shows as a genre filter.
 Watching will help you gain insight into the culture and perspective – and help pass the time when you are stuck inside.

 Stuck making your meals at home for a while?
 Search for recipes from around the world!
 If you can’t get the ingredients right now, start a global recipe book for your future culinary adventures.

 Whatever you do, don’t let these uncertain times stop you from dreaming about studying abroad!
-Our programs for the Fall semester and beyond are still running as scheduled as of now.
-After applying, you can stay current with Fall program updates and information along with the latest health and safety news from AIFS here.
+Our programs for the Spring semester and beyond are still running as scheduled as of now.
+After applying, you can stay current with Spring program updates and information along with the latest health and safety news from AIFS here.